sammeraj/virtusatest/README.md

 `0.0.1`

 ## Summary ##
 This app convert the given number into British English words format.
-For example, 56945781 = fifty six million nine hundred and forty five thousand seven hundred and eighty one
+For example, 56945781 = fifty six million nine hundred and forty five thousand seven hundred and eighty one.

 * [Prerequisites](#markdown-header-prerequisites)
 * [Build](#markdown-header-build)